Construction Claims Analysis

 In addition, some arbitrations require that opposing experts meet to attempt to narrow the issues.
 Reports may be required to document this effort.
 For each claim document, presentation, or expert report, our work plan is to: (a) prepare Draft Claims Documents/Presentations/Reports; (b) review with the client our Draft Claim Documents/Presentations/Reports; and (c) prepare Final Claim Documents/Presentations/Reports.

 For arbitration or litigation, expert testimony may be required.
 This work may include preparing for and providing expert testimony at depositions and providing arbitration/litigation expert testimony and support throughout a project as required.

 Other tasks that our clients may request us to perform during arbitration or court proceedings include but are not limited to: assisting with drafting Requests for Arbitration, detailed Memorials/Statements of Claim for Arbitration, Responses, and Counterclaims; assisting with settlement negotiations; preparing presentations for use at mediations; assisting with developing document requests and interrogatories from opposing parties, and deposition questions for opposing witnesses; preparing witness statements; and preparing graphics for technical issues and/or presentations.

 Construction Claims Methodology

-Our systematic process involves problem identification, document analysis, development of computerized document databases, contract analysis, entitlement analysis, establishment of cause-effect relationships often requiring CPM schedule analyses, and damages analysis and calculations.
+Our construction claims methodology incorporates a systematic process involving problem identification, document analysis, development of computerized document databases, contract analysis, entitlement analysis, establishment of cause-effect relationships often requiring CPM schedule analyses, and damages analysis and calculations.